NdumisoTyam/requirement-analysis/README.md

 - ✅ **Validation and Quality**: Well-documented and validated requirements provide a solid foundation for testing, ensuring the software meets user needs.

 Requirement Analysis lays the groundwork for successful project execution, helping teams build the right product — not just build the product right.
+## Why is Requirement Analysis Important?

+Requirement Analysis plays a vital role in the success of any software project.
+It acts as the foundation upon which the rest of the software development process is built.
+Here are three key reasons why it is critical in the Software Development Life Cycle (SDLC):

+### 1. Prevents Miscommunication and Misalignment
+Clear and well-documented requirements help ensure that all stakeholders — including clients, developers, testers, and project managers — are aligned on the project goals.
+This minimizes the risk of building the wrong product or missing key functionality.

+### 2. Reduces Cost and Time Overruns
+By identifying requirements early, teams can avoid costly rework and delays later in the project.
+A well-conducted requirement analysis helps detect potential issues and ambiguities before development begins, which significantly reduces time and budget overruns.

+### 3. Enhances Product Quality and User Satisfaction
+Understanding and capturing the real needs of users ensures that the final product meets expectations and delivers value.
+Requirement Analysis leads to better planning, more accurate testing, and ultimately, a product that solves the right problems effectively.